Kiffhost/exalted-scripture-understanding/Character Advancement.md

 ### Expression Bonus
 Characters can gain 2 points of [[#Solar Experience]] by fulfilling *one* of the following criteria per session:
 - Expressing, supporting, or engaging a Major or Defining [[Intimacy]] in such a way that it reveals something about the character, develops the character’s personality, or provides a character moment that everyone at the table enjoys.
-- Being significantly challenged, endangered, or harmed in the course of protecting or upholding a Major or Defining Intimacy.
+- Being significantly challenged, endangered, or harmed in the course of protecting or upholding a Major or Defining [[Intimacy]].
 - Being significantly impeded, endangered, or harmed by a [[Flaws|Flaw]].

 ### Role Bonus